 You turn to start your journey home and Mort speaks:

 "But c_relationship, I should have mentioned, I, umm, may have shattered the space time continuum and summoned evil imals from the past to bring judgement to the rulens.
-Now that their ruler, the king of Tempus, is awake, I’ll need some help, he’s a bit cranky after waking from centuries of sleep. "
+Now that their ruler, the king of Tempus, is awake, I’ll need some help, he’s a bit cranky. "

 You and Mort pack up your weapons and begin your final journey to the Tempus realm.